ioBroker/ioBroker.influxdb/README.md

 As soon as step is used the returned fields are ts and val.

 Please hold in mind that InfluxDB aggregates on "rounded time boundaries" (see https://docs.influxdata.com/influxdb/v0.11/troubleshooting/frequently_encountered_issues/#understanding-the-time-intervals-returned-from-group-by-time-queries)

+InfluxDB is very strict when it comes to datatypes.
+This has effects for aggregator functions, e.g.:
+* average (MEAN) can not be used for boolean values (true/false), only MIN or MAX works here
+* average (MEAN) can not be used for string values (text), no aggregator makes sense here at all
+* ...

+## storeState
+If you want to write other data into the InfluxDB you can use the build in system function **storeState**.
+This function can also be used to convert data from other History adapters like History or SQL.

+The given ids are not checked against the ioBroker database and do not need to be set up there, but can only be accessed directly.

+The Message can have one of the following three formats:

+### one ID and one state object

+### one ID and array of state objects

+### array of multiple IDs with state objects

 ## Changelog
 ### 0.5.3 (2016-09-30)